kenttonino/Meaningless-Stuff/sw-data-structures-and-algorithms/course-AMA-ITE6201/w-003-link-list/01-what-is-linked-list.md

 > - A `node successor` is the next node in the sequence, and its predecessor <br />
     is the previous node in the sequence.
 The last node in the sequence has <br />
     no successor, and the first node in the sequence has no predecessor.

+> - A `null link` is used wherever there is no node to link to.
+Thus every <br />
+    node in a linked list contains a link to its successor, but the last <br />
+    node contains a null link instead.